NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The interpretation of the PA in terms of these recursive subproblems makes the algorithm _almost_ embarrassingly parallel; the corrections to the root solution need to be done sequentially.
 In addition to this structure, the algorithms being evaluated in parallel manifestly depend on simple arithmetic; because of this simplicity, the PA is well-suited to be evaluated on the GPU.
 Likewise, distributed methods can be combined with GPU evaluation for further parallelization for either a single model (taking advantaged of the recursive nature of the PA) or a system of models.

+#let tmax = 8
+#let threads = 8
-#ex Consider the motion of a thrown ball just after it leaves the hand over the course of 10 seconds (of course ignoring air resistance).
-This is going to be simulated on a machine with 10 available threads.
+#ex Consider the motion of a thrown ball just after it leaves the hand over the course of #tmax seconds (of course ignoring air resistance).
+This is going to be simulated on a machine with #threads available threads.
 The root initial value problem for this physical scenario can be modeled by:

 $ P = {
   underbrace(